Louis Brennan: Biography

 Brennan was born in Castlebar, Ireland, and moved to Melbourne, Australia, in 1861 with his parents.
 He started his career as a watchmaker and a few years later was articled to Alexander Kennedy Smith, a renowned civil and mechanical engineer of the period.

 He served as a sergeant in the Victorian Engineers under the command of Captain J. J. Clark.

 Brennan invented the idea of a steerable torpedo in 1874, from observing that if a thread is pulled on a reel at an angle with suitable leverage, the reel will move away from the thread side.
 Brennan spent some years working out his invention, and received a grant of £700 from the Victorian government towards his expenses.
 He patented the Brennan Torpedo in 1877.
-The idea was trialled at Camden Fort near Crosshaven, Cork, Ireland.
+The idea was trialled at Camden Fort near Crosshaven, County Cork, Ireland.